crynux-ecosystem/genki-dama/README.md

 Validators evaluate the model quality via real traffic of applications.

-Genki-Dama earns license fee from these models.
+Genki-Dama earns license fee from these models, and share with the community.

 ## References